RedParrotBerkeley/presidential_debate_app/README.md

 4. Open index.html in your web browser.
 (Best using Chrome)

+## Data Analysis and Visualizations
+* View data visualizations created from mock_response_data.csv by running voting_viz.ipynb
+* Categorize raw questions into broader topics using categorize.py.
+This takes in questions from uncategorizedQuestions.csv and puts them through ChatGPT to classify them into categories and outputs these in a new csv.
+You will need to create an api key and adjust the code for this to work for you.

 ## License

 This project is licensed under the Testing Purposes License - see the [LICENSE] file for details.